research-to-startup/research-to-startup.github.io/docs/project.md

 Talk to more customers/users.
 Have you identified a persona that has the same pain-point most of the time?
 Share your proposed MVP solution with customers/users.
 What is their reaction?
 How much would they be willing to pay if you could sell them this today ($10/month, $100/month, $1000/month, etc).

 ### Summarize into final pitch
--Create a final presentation summarizing at least:
+- Create a final presentation summarizing at least:
--Who is the customer/user?
+- Who is the customer/user?
--What are their pain-points that you plan to solve?
+- What are their pain-points that you plan to solve?
--What is the MVP solution?
+- What is the MVP solution?
--What is your long-term vision?
+- What is your long-term vision?
 Optionally, extend this a full pitch deck by adding the business model, market size, channels and differentiation.

 <h2><i>May 12: Present pitch to the class (10 min)</i></h2>